EU mulls plan to take charge of Europe's borders

 NEW EU BORDER FORCE

-EU diplomats said the proposals due on Dec.15 to bolster defense of the external Schengen frontiers would look at whether the EU must rely on an invitation from the state concerned.
+EU diplomats said the proposals due on Dec.15 to bolster defence of the external Schengen frontiers would look at whether the EU must rely on an invitation from the state concerned.

 "One option could be not to seek the member state's approval for deploying Frontex but activating it by a majority vote among all 28 members," an EU official said.